11 min to complete

 The client will then be able to send an execute request specifying the statement id and providing the (bound) variables, as we will see next.

-Now, let’s go over a Java application which uses prepared statements.
+Now, let’s go over a Java application that uses prepared statements.
+After that, you will be able to run the lab.

 The Java Code